-USB peripherals and USB Devices are around from more than a decade and nothing much has changed when it comes to the basic protocols.
-Yes, we do have iterative hardware upgrades that brought about better speeds and overall transfer rates but apart from that, we didn’t witness an overwhelming change on the security front.
-The world is so much reliant on the USB that we take it for granted and also the security aspect that comes with it.
+USB peripherals and USB Devices are around for more than a decade and nothing much has changed when it comes to the basic protocols.
+We do have iterative hardware upgrades that brought increased storage and overall transfer rates.
+Apart from that, there is almost no change on the security front.
+Due to the portability and ease of use, we quickly discarded CD/DVD discs and came to rely on USB drives.

 Also Read: 5 Best Encryption Tools For Windows 2016